JamieBort/Portfolio-Website/Revamp2023.md

   TODO: Check-in with people on the issues below (under the "Issues that need to be addressed:" section) - the ones created as a result of the todo's throughout this repo.

-  TODO: Come back to the saved "accessible color" pages to pick up where I left off on Friday.
+  TODO: Come back to the "accessible color" pages (that are saved in OneTab) to pick up where I left off on Friday.
 To select colors that contrast sufficiently.

   - Issues that need to be addressed: